fairtracks/fairtracks.net/content/markdown/tracks/tracks-03-track-collections.md

 [data models](/fair/#fair-02-metadata-models).
 Moreover, consolidated track analysis is also complicated by low quality metadata annotations, like erroneous and missing metadata, duplicate attributes and/or records.
-More systematic deficiencies include difficulties accessing metadata and data, and even a lack of adherence to the established formats for data and metadata.
+More systematic deficiencies include difficulties accessing metadata and data, and even a lack of adherence to the established formats.